-The following monograph is the result of research conducted February 14, 2000 at Ailuk Atoll, Republic of the Marshall Islands.
+The following monograph is the result of research conducted between August 31 and September 4, 1998 at Kili Island, Republic of the Marshall Islands.
 The research consisted of non-intrusive, terrestrial archaeological reconnaissance survey.
 The project was sponsored by the Republic of the Marshall Islands Historic Preservation Office and funded by the Historic Preservation Fund, National Park Service, Department of the Interior.

 Our thanks go to our colleagues at the National Park Service, Paula Falk Creech, Mark Rudo, and David Look for their assistance and guidance.
 We could not have performed the survey without the assistance of many individuals at the Historic Preservation Office and Alele Museum.
-Most especially, Hemley Benjamin, Assistant Archaeologist and the individual who assisted the actual survey; and Ninbo Frank, Alele video technician who collected the traditional stories.
+Most especially, Andy Lydecker, who volunteered to assist the HPO in establishing the use of GPS equipment; Hemley Benjamin, Assistant Archaeologist who assisted the actual survey; and Ninbo Frank, Alele video technician who collected the traditional stories.
 We would also like to thank Clary Makroro, the Deputy HPO; Benice Joash, Executive Director at Alele; and Terry Mote, Alele's Historic Preservation Specialist.
 Our further thanks go to the Minister of Internal Affairs and Chairman of the RMI Advisory Council for Historic Preservation, the Hon.
 Nidel Loak, as well as the Secretary of Internal Affairs and Historic Preservation Officer, Mr. Frederick deBrum.
-Finally, our deepest thanks goes to the people of Ailuk Atoll and all those who helped make this research possible.
+Finally, our deepest thanks goes to the people of Kili Island and all those who helped make this research possible.